 - Mushroom Salisbury Steak Recipe: Mushroom Salisbury Steak is quick, easy and needs just one pan!
 Serve it with mashed potatoes for a great weeknight dinner in under 30 minutes!

 - Mushroom Stuffed Pork Tenderloin: Tender pork stuffed with an easy fried mushroom stuffing and roasted until perfectly juicy.
 Nobody will guess how simple this is!

-- Chicken and Mushrooms with Bacon: Juicy chicken breasts and tender mushrooms in a cream sauce.
+- Honey Glazed Pork Chops with Mushrooms: Juicy chicken breasts and tender mushrooms in a cream sauce.
 This dish is perfect served over your favorite noodles!

 - 1 tablespoon soy sauce

-Clean mushrooms by gently wiping with a paper towel or using a mushroom brush.
-Slice into thick slices.
+- Clean mushrooms by gently wiping with a paper towel or using a mushroom brush.
+Slice into thick slices (about ½").

 - Add butter and oil to a pan and heat over medium high heat.

 - Quickly toss the mushrooms & soy sauce (do not do this ahead of time, this will remove too much moisture from the mushrooms)

 - Add the mushrooms to the pan and toss with olive oil mixture.
 Do not stir allow to cook about 4-5 minutes without disturbing to brown on one side.